Community

 DeNA, three technology companies (CyberAgent, GMO Internet, and mixi), Tokyu Corporation, and the Shibuya Ward Board of Education have signed an "Agreement on Programming Education Project" with the aim of enhancing programming education in Shibuya Ward elementary and junior high schools and laying the foundation for producing human resources with the necessary qualities and abilities for the next generation from Shibuya.
 The "Agreement on Programming Education Project" was concluded in 2019 and the "Kids VALLEY Future Learning Project" was launched.

 Under this project, four technology companies based in Shibuya, Tokyu Corporation, and the Shibuya Ward Board of Education are collaborating to develop a programming education curriculum for elementary and junior high school students, provide on-site support for education, and support career education to develop human resources with talent in technology through company visits.
-In FY2021, in recognition of the efforts to date, we received the "Judging Committee's Excellence Award" in the FY2021 "Award for Companies Promoting Youth Experiential Activities" sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+In FY2022, in recognition of the efforts to date, we received the "Judging Committee's Honorable Mention Award" in the FY2022 "Award for Companies Promoting Youth Experiential Activities" sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 This award has been given by MEXT since FY2013 with the aim of promoting hands-on activities for young people by recognizing companies that have implemented excellent practices related to hands-on activities for young people as part of their social contribution activities and introducing them widely throughout Japan.
+This marked the second year DeNA was awarded, with DeNA receiving the “Judging Committee’s Excellence Award” in FY2021.

 Participation in the Hibiya Music Festival